 After the initial ‘show-through’ our hire began at around 3pm and we headed off in an easterly direction towards the town of Evesham.
-The slow flowing river was bordered by lovely countryside, overhanging willows, pretty riverside homes and thriving wildlife (being Springtime, there were plenty of fluffy ducklings, cygnets, lambs and calves to coo over).
+The slow flowing river was bordered by lovely countryside, overhanging willows, pretty riverside homes and thriving wildlife.
+Being Springtime, there were plenty of fluffy ducklings, cygnets, lambs and calves to coo over.

 After just half an hour, having navigated under the broad stone arches of the two bridges at Pershore, we came to a weir and our first lock.
 The locks are large enough to fit two boats side-by-side.
 At this particular lock you need to open a third paddle first, which is situated to the side of the lock.
-After this you have the option to moor up at Pershore town itself, with plenty of quiet moorings at the bottom of the Recreation Grounds.
+After this you have the option to moor up at Pershore town itself.
+There are plenty of quiet moorings at the bottom of the Recreation Grounds.
 There is also a supermarket very close by.

 As we continue on, the river meanders through fields and woodland, farmland and small villages.
 We pass a few pubs en route to Evesham, like the riverside Anchor Inn (at Wyre Piddle) but decide to continue on, looking forward to a nice meal out and a wander around Evesham.
 Wyre lock, just before the village, is diamond shaped which is quite rare on the UK waterways’ system.
-Between Wyre Piddle and Evesham there is a tiny river ferry which runs along wires from one side to the other….look out for the signs telling you to sound your horn 3 times to warn the ferryman of your advance, so that he will lower his wires!
+Between Wyre Piddle and Evesham there is a tiny river ferry which runs along wires from one side to the other.
+Look out for the signs telling you to sound your horn 3 times to warn the ferryman of your advance, so that he will lower his wires!

 At Evesham the river gets wider and there are plenty of moorings available before the bridge.
 We found that it was best to moor further away from the bridge (well before it) rather than right next to it, as people socialize in the gardens there late into the evening and it’s quieter if you keep your distance.
 Walking into the town there is a real mixture of new and old, with plenty of modern shops mixed with cobbled squares and historic architecture.
 Having had a look around we returned to the water’s edge and chose an exceptionally good Indian restaurant for dinnertime, very close to where we were moored.

 The next day we headed through Evesham lock towards the village of Bidford-on-Avon, where a local event was taking place.
 En route, the scenery was calm and serene with a surprising amount of holiday homes lining the banks, many of which were mobile chalets in various shapes and sizes.
 Stopping just before the gorgeous medieval bridge at Bidford-on-Avon, with its ‘passing places’, we moored next the ‘big meadow’ and walked to the bustling Steam Engine Rally.
 There were craft stalls, food stalls, classic and vintage cars and gigantic steam traction engines to inspect.
 After visiting the Rally we walked into the village to look around and buy provisions.
-We stayed here for the evening and, although there were two nearby pubs that served meals, ate a relaxed dinner onboard the boat.
+We stayed here for the evening and, although there were two nearby pubs, ate a relaxed dinner onboard the boat.

 Continuing east, we struck out in the direction of Stratford-upon-Avon, encountering square church towers and pointed spires in the distance as we passed each new village or hamlet.
 There were more arched stone bridges to pass under and plenty of posh country homes situated on the banks of the river.
 This area seemed very affluent and many people had their own rather ‘swish’ motor cruisers moored at the ends of their gardens, or sometimes their own narrowboats.